autarch/blog.urth.org/content/posts/2021-10-15-what-do-i-want-from-my-next-job-.md

 **Update 2022: The more I've thought about this the more I've realized that I can achieve my goal of working less by aiming for higher compensaion *now* in order to be able work less in the future.
-All of which is to say that I'm no longer committed to find a job with a 4-day week.**
+All of which is to say that I'm no longer committed to finding a job with a 4-day week.**

 This post is my attempt to organize my own thoughts about this so I can be more careful and systematic when I start looking for my next position.